SC5/cerebellum/README.md

 Object containining store ids and stores.
 Best practice is to put these to their own file as well, see **"Stores (stores.js)"** documentation below.

-#### autoToJSON

-Call **toJSON()** automatically for **fetch** results.
-Defaults to true, set to false if you need to mutate your stores in route handlers before passing them to views as JSON (not encouraged, you should override **toJSON** instead).

 #### autoClearCaches

 Automatically clear the client Store cache for affected collection or model.
-Defaults to false.
+Defaults to true.
 If this is not enabled you need to explicitly clear the caches in event handlers.

 #### initStore